grongierisc/formation-template/README.md

 By doing so, we will send the operation a message of the type we declared earlier.
 If all goes well, showing the visual trace will enable us to see what happened between the processes, services and operations. here, we can see the message being sent to the operation by the process, and the operation sending back a response (that is just an empty string).

-For IrisOperation you must first access Iris database system and copy/paste `misc/init.iris.sql` to create the table we will be using.
+For IrisOperation you must first access Iris database system and copy/paste WIP `misc/init.iris.sql` to create the table we will be using.
 You should get a result like this :
 ![IrisOperation](https://github.com/LucasEnard/formation-template/blob/python/misc/img/PythonIrisOperationTest.png)